- Executive directors

 BCom, University of the Witwatersrand; BCompt (Hons), University of South Africa; CA(SA)

-Mr Schmidt was appointed CFO on 1 January 2009 and joined the Board on 6 November 2009.
-Prior to this, he held the positions of acting CFO from 1 May 2008 and Financial Controller from 1 April 2003.
-He has more than 21 years’ experience in the mining industry.
+Prior to his appointment as CFO of Gold Fields, Mr Schmidt held the positions of acting CFO from May 2008 and Financial Controller from April 2003.
+He has more than 23 years’ experience in the mining industry.

 BA Law; Bachelor of Education, University of the Western Cape; Honorary Doctorate in Law, University of Cape Town